 Your employer may offer a dependent care flexible spending account, which could cover care of elderly dependents.

-If you use one of these plans, the IRS will exclude up to $5,000 of your income that you designate to put in a dependent care FSA account.
+If you use one of these plans, the IRS will exclude some of your income that you designate to put in a dependent care FSA account.
 You will not have to pay income taxes on this money.

 Can I file as head of household when claiming my parent as my dependent?